Do you want to add this user to your connections?

 In most modern programming languages, there's no reason why all objects should not only receive messages but also forward them on as well.
-The Java language allows either behavior through the use of interfaces, but developers often bypass this technique by creating multiple concrete classes per single interface.
+The Java language allows either behavior through the use of interfaces, but database developers often bypass this technique by creating multiple concrete classes per single interface.
 This works as long as you don't run into situations where one class is about to be removed and another added that does completely different things (i.e., breaks polymorphism)--and these kinds of problems are far more likely to occur when using delegation than when using interfaces for forwarding messages.

 You can also identify responsibilities at a higher level by focusing on what objects provide instead of how they're used.
 A good example comes from a project I worked on that provided a user-extensible view engine for rendering HTML from templates stored in XML files.
 There were three possible actions related to template processing: loading, processing, and rendering.
 Each of these actions was performed by a different object since different objects were responsible for doing the actual work--although there was only one line of code that performed each operation because they all called similar APIs on a single object.

 The reason why this approach works is that it's easier to understand how processing occurs when you look at a single step instead of three separate ones.
-It doesn't matter if the user interface chooses which template needs to be rendered, loads it from disk, or processes the XML into HTML; as long as those steps are all called from a common location then your design will perform properly without any additional effort on your part.
+It doesn't matter if the user interface chooses which template needs to be rendered, loads it from disk, or currently identified user processes the XML into HTML; as long as those steps are all called from a common location then your design will perform properly without any additional effort on your part.
 In fact, another advantage of using delegation over inheritance is that it creates fewer dependencies between objects, which allows changes to occur more easily.

 If you're interested in learning more about design then I recommend reading 97 Things Every Programmer Should Know.
 Although it's written for programmers who use C/C++ there are still many good ideas that can be applied to other languages as well.
 And although it's not related to the topic of this article, Design Patterns by Gamma et al. is also an excellent resource if you want more details on how object-oriented patterns can make your projects simpler and easier to maintain.

 Finally, remember that nothing is set in stone; even if delegation isn't used within a particular application doesn't mean it should never be used when designing future applications.
 It may very well turn out that when considering all the pros and cons, delegation works out to be a better solution.
-In the end, you should always try to find the best tools for any given job--no matter what language they're written in.
+In the end, you should always try to find the best database tools for any given job--no matter what language they're written in.

 Database management system

-(Database management system DBMS) is a computer program that interacts with the user, other programs, and the database itself to store and retrieve data.
+(Database management system DBMS) is a computer program that interacts with the user, other programs, and the database administration itself to store and retrieve data.

 Depending on the kind of DBMS you are using it may be named differently.
-For example, Microsoft Access is an example of file based-database management system (FBDMS).
+For example, Microsoft Access is an example of file based-database corporate data management system (FBDMS).
 File-based databases imply that they do not run as separate server processes; instead, they use local or network files to store data.
 On the other hand, Oracle SQL Server 2005 is an example of a server process-based database management system (SCPDS).
 Server process-based databases imply that they run as separate server processes which reside outside the user's environment.

 Terminology and overview

 The development of a DBMS involves four steps: An analysis phase where the problem is identified and a functional specification for the database to be developed must be created.
-The second step is the design phase where an overall data model for storage and access is specified.
+The second step is the database design phase where an overall data model for storage and access is specified.
 This results in the creation of a logical schema that will identify each table, its columns, primary key(s), foreign keys, indices, etc. The third step is the implementation or coding phase that transforms the logical schema into a physical schema (i.e., makes sure that data are stored in specific places).
 Once the physical schema has been defined it may need to undergo some changes before it can go into production; these changes are often referred to as migration phases.
 Lastly, there is the testing and deployment phase where the database is tested and then rolled out to its end users.

 In general terms, a DBMS conforms to a particular data model.
 Some models are Hierarchical network-relational, etc.